codesinger/shu/doc/shu-manual.md

 Set the common alias names for the functions in shu-match, These are generally the same as the function names with the leading shu- prefix removed.

+#### shu-match-using-namespace-string ####
+shu-match-using-namespace-string *rlist* **&optional** *top-name* [Function]

+Given an *rlist* that contains a "using namespace" statement, return the string that is the fully qualified namespace name.
+If the first part of the name is the optional *top-name*, it is omitted from the final result.

+#### shu-match-using-string ####
+shu-match-using-string *rlist* **&optional** *top-name* [Function]

+Given an *rlist* that contains a "using" statement (as opposed to "using namespace"), return two strings.
+One is the class name.
+The other is the fully qualified namespace name.
+For example, if the statement is "using std::string," the fully qualified namespace name is "std" and the class name is "string".
+The two strings are returned in a cons cell whose car is the namespace name and whose cdr is the class name.

 # shu-misc #